 History of K-9 Program

 The Grand Traverse County Sheriff's office Canine Unit has had a long and distinguished history that dates back to the 1960's when Sergeant Roy Strait and his partner "Luger" became the first to serve the department.
 After a very successful career, the department realized what an asset a good K-9 team could be to the department.
-Since the first team went into service the Sheriff's Office has had a total of 9 dogs with 3 currently in service.
+Since the first team went into service, the Sheriff's Office has had many great dogs with 3 currently in service.

 The current handlers are Deputy Mike Gray, Deputy Ian Pegan-Naylor and Deputy Kyler Rosin, all are working to provide a continuum of excellence that has been a standard in Grand Traverse County since the beginning of the K-9 program.

-Janke is a explosive detection and patrol K-9.
-He is a male, black and tan German Shepherd.
-He was born in Poland and was purchased from Mid-Michigan Kennels in Eaton Rapids Michigan.
-Janke lives with Deputy Pegan-Naylor and his family.
-Janke was originally assigned to Deputy Morton (Retired) when he first joined our agency.
-The purchase of Janke was made possible by a donation from the Oleson Foundation.
+Thor is an explosive detection and patrol K-9.
+He is a male, black-brindle colored Dutch Shepherd.
+He was born in California and was purchased from Mid-Michigan Kennels in Eaton Rapids, Michigan.
+Thor lives with Deputy Pegan-Naylor and his family.
+The purchase of Thor was made possible by a donation from the Les and Anne Biederman Foundation.

 Cade is an American born male German Shepherd.
 He is a dual purpose K-9 specializing in narcotics and tracking.
 He is ready to assist the citizens of Grand Traverse County 24/7.
 Cade is assigned to K-9 handler Deputy Mike Gray.
 The purchase of Cade was made possible by a donation from the Les and Anne Biederman Foundation.